architectcodes/tomek.wiszniewski.cc/source/_posts/good-quotes.md

 cover: /img/drawing-tools
 ---

-Every now and then I stumble across an inspiring quote.
-Just as everyone else does.
-I’ve always wanted to have a safe, organized place to keep these.
+Every now and then, I stumble across a quote which changes my life a little bit.
+I’ve always wanted to have a safe, organized place to keep these little gems.
 So here it is – my drawer of good quotes!

 {% blockquote Yogi Bhajan %}
 If you want to learn something, read about it.